 The Longo Firm P.A.

-Employer Lied About Reason For Termination
+Can You Sue An Employer Who Lied About Reason For Termination?

 • By: Micah Longo, Esq.

-Employer Lied About Reason For Termination
+Can You Sue An Employer Who Lied About Reason For Termination?

 You’ve just been fired, and you’re lucky enough to have the reason why explained to you (hopefully in writing).
 So, can you sue if your employer lied about the reason for termination?
 Well, it depends on the “true reason” for your termination, not the reason given by your employer.
 An employee can be fired for a good reason, a bad reason, reason based on false facts, or for no reason at all.
 The question is whether it was for a non-discriminatory reason.
 Reasons like favoritism, mistake, or disdain are irrelevant and may be lawful.